Michael Malley: Speaker of the Legislative Assembly of New Brunswick

 Through much of May, the Government and Opposition began to negotiate to bring some order back to the legislature.
 With only two parties represented, the tight numbers make it difficult for the Government to pass some of its agenda through the House and they had proposed radical rule changes to increase their majority inside of legislative committees.
 The Liberals opposed this saying it would turn the legislature into little more than a rubber stamp.
-A counter proposal offered by the Liberals was to see Malley resign as speaker and, in exchange, the Liberals would allow one of their members to stand for the post therefore increasing the working majority of the government by 2 votes.
-In exchange for this, the Liberals wanted an early election in the fall of 2006.
+A counter proposal offered by the Liberals was to see Malley resign as speaker and, in exchange, the Liberals would allow one of their members to stand for the post therefore increasing the working majority of the government by two votes.
+In exchange, the Liberals wanted an early election in the fall of 2006.
 Though the Conservative Government rejected this offer, the Liberals and Conservatives began negotiations which included the possibility of removing Malley from office.
 On May 24, 2006, Government House Leader Bev Harrison, Malley's predecessor as Speaker, said the government would not force Malley from office but, were he still Speaker, he would resign to resolve the deadlock.
-Malley has refused to comment to the media on this situation.
+Malley refused to comment to the media on this situation.

 A vote on May 30, 2006 to remove Malley from office was defeated 27 to 25.
-Later however fellow Progressive Conservative Peter Mesheau announced his plans to resign from the legislature and rather than face another minority, Bernard Lord called an election.
-Malley sought re-election against Bill Fraser, the man who led the protests against hospital cuts in Malley's region.
+Later, however, fellow Progressive Conservative Peter Mesheau announced his plans to resign from the legislature and rather than face another minority, Bernard Lord called an election.

 In the general provincial election of September 18, 2006, Malley lost his seat to Liberal challenger Bill Fraser.
-Malley was soundly defeated, trailing his opponent by better than 20 percent in the popular vote.
+Malley was soundly defeated, trailing his opponent by better than 20 percentage points in the popular vote.

 Following his defeat, Malley was expected to continue to receive a salary as Speaker, though not as MLA, until a new Speaker is elected on February 6, 2007.
 This attracted some controversy.